microsoft/historian-query/README.md

 Note that we use the end-point timestamp for each aggregation interval, so that each record is only based on data that is available at the specified timestamp.

-To summarize we recommend a two-step approach:
+In summary, we recommend a two-step approach:

 1) resample to a fine time granularity,
-2) aggregate to desired time windows.
+2) aggregate to the desired time windows.

-This ensures that the potentially irregular observations from raw historian data do not bias the aggregation (more weight on volatile periods) or lead to skipped/null intervals (due to gaps).
+Step 1 ensures that the potentially irregular observations from raw historian data do not bias the aggregation (more weight on volatile periods) or lead to skipped/null intervals (due to gaps).

 ## How this works